I tried different possibilities but at the end CTM is always automatically blocking/deactivating my avast! Free Antivirus which is not acceptable.

 This bug is quite nasty, it’s certainly a level one bug.
 Because it could make files become corrupted over time – without obvious reasons.

 I found a communication on the Rollback forums regarding the issue i discussed.
 Horizon actually say that this bug was introduced in V9 but i had corruption issues with Rollback since v8.
+88) Of particular interest is the last sentence.
+I’m happy to report that Rollback is now rock solid. ;D

 The point is that this is a real starting point to get this corruption issue resolved.